 PRP injections

-Platelet-rich plasma, also known as Plasma therapy, has recently become popular.
-We know that platelets have a high concentration of growth factors that encourage tendon damage healing.
+Platelet-rich plasma therapy, also known as Plasma therapy, has recently become popular.
+Platelets have a high concentration of growth factors that encourage tendon damage healing.

-There is now some evidence PRP injections for tennis elbow are effective.
+There is now increasing evidence that PRP injections for tennis elbow are effective.

 PRP is more effective than cortisone.
 Dr Masci has written a review of the evidence for injection in tendons.
-A review study comparing PRP with cortisone in tennis elbow found that PRP has a better longer-term effect.
+A review study comparing PRP with cortisone in tennis elbow found that PRP has a better, longer-term effect.
 However, a recent Cochrane review found that PRP was not better than placebo or other injections.
-So, the evidence is still mixed, with some evidence favouring PRP and others not supportive.
+So, the evidence is still mixed, with some supporting PRP and others not.

 How many PRP injections are needed for tennis elbow?